adolfintel/TDF/README.md

 * `en`: English
 * `it`: Italian

+### Sandbox / Isolation variables
+TDF uses [bubblewrap](https://github.com/containers/bubblewrap) to create a secure sandbox using Linux namespaces.
+This provides very strong isolation giving games only the bare minimum that they need to work: access to the display, sound, input devices, and the GPU; a potential malware running inside the sandbox won't be able to touch your files, interact with other processes on your computer (or even see them), use the network, use dbus, etc. unless you explicitly allow it.

+__`TDF_ALLOW_HOST_FILESYSTEM`__
+Controls which host filesystem paths are exposed inside the sandbox.

+Possible values:
+* `0`: Do not expose the real filesystem at all (most secure)
+* `1` (default): Expose the real filesystem as a read-only `H:` drive
+* `2`: Expose the real filesystem as a read-write `H:` drive

+__`TDF_CUSTOM_MOUNTS`__
+Additional custom mounts in the format `"letter:access:hostPath"` or `"letter"`.
+- `letter`: single letter A-Z (except for `C`, which is reserved)
+- `access`: `"ro"` for read-only, `"rw"` for read-write
+- `hostPath`: absolute path on the host filesystem (`~` is not allowed)
+- If `access` and `hostPath` are omitted, a directory named `data/<letter>` is created inside the TDF data folder and mounted read-write.
+This is useful for things like arcade games that save on a USB drive.

+Example: `TDF_CUSTOM_MOUNTS=("D:ro:$HOME/Desktop" "E:rw:/media/games" "F")`

+__`TDF_BLOCK_NETWORK`__
+Network access blocking method.

+Possible values:
+* `0`: Don't block network
+* `1` (default): Block with bwrap `--unshare-net`
+* `2`: Block with `unshare -nc` (old method)

+__`TDF_BLOCK_BROWSER`__
+Block Wine from launching the system's native web browser.

+Possible values:
+* `1` (default): applications running in Wine won't be able to launch a browser
+* `0`: Allow Wine to launch browsers (RUNS OUTSIDE THE SANDBOX!)

+__`TDF_BLOCK_SHM`__
+Block access to `/dev/shm` (shared memory).

+Possible values:
+* `1` (default): Block `/dev/shm` access (recommended, stronger sandboxing)
+* `0`: Don't block (weaker sandboxing, but some apps may need it)

+Note: Setting `TDF_WINE_SYNC="fsync"` requires `TDF_BLOCK_SHM=0`.
+Keep in mind that fsync is an obsolete Wine feature and not blocking shared memory is a security concern.

+__`TDF_BLOCK_NATIVE_INPUT`__
+Block direct access to native input devices (`/dev/input`) for better security.

+Possible values:
+* `0` (default): Allow access (default)
+* `1`: Block direct access to keyboard, mouse, gamepad, etc. (can break gamepad support)

+Note: regardless of this setting, unless udev is misconfigured on your system, this won't allow games to log keypresses to other applications.

 ### Wine variables
 __`TDF_WINE_PREFERRED_VERSION`__
 TDF comes with 2 different versions of Wine and can also use the one on your system (if installed).
 This variable lets you choose which one you prefer.

 Possible values:
 * `games` (default): use the game-optimized build.
-This version is based on Valve's version of Wine, with the GE and tkg patches and is very similar to [Wine-GE-Proton](https://github.com/GloriousEggroll/wine-ge-custom).
-Some functionalities have been disabled: anticheat bridges (you can't convince me they're not malware), dbus (automounting of external drives), ISDN, printing, digital camera importing, LDAP and related things, pcap support (network traffic sniffing), smart cart readers support, scanners, low level access to USB devices (does not affect input, that goes over HID), webcam support, Win16 support, winemenubuilder, vkd3d-lib (Wine's own VKD3D implementation, not needed since TDF uses VKD3D-Proton)
+This version is based on Valve's version of Wine (bleeding-edge branch), with additional patches applied
-* `mainline`: use a mostly regular version of Wine, useful for applications and old games that don't work with the game-optimized build.
-This version only contains a couple of hotfixes from tkg and the only disabled features are dbus and winemenubuilder for better isolation
+* `mainline`: use a mostly regular version of Wine, useful for applications and old games that don't work with the game-optimized build
 * `system`: use the version of Wine that's installed in the system, if it's not installed `mainline` will be used instead
 * `custom`: use the version of Wine that you can put in a folder called `wine-custom` outside the system folder (next to `run.sh`).
-This is useful to keep TDF updates easy for the occasional game that requires custom builds of Wine
+This is useful to keep TDF updates easy for the occasional game that requires a custom build of Wine
-* any other value: use the version of Wine in `system/wine-yourValue`.
-If not found, system Wine will be used instead
+* any other value: tries to use `./wine-<value>` folder (where `<value>` is the value you set), falls back to system Wine if not found

 __`TDF_WINE_HIDE_CRASHES`__
-When a Wine application crashes, it normally shows a window similar to the "Stopped working" dialog on Windows, but depending on the game and configuration, it may be impossible to interact with that window, leaving you stuck.
+When a Wine application crashes, it normally shows a dialog similar to the "Stopped working" thing on Windows, but depending on the game and configuration, it may be impossible to interact with that window, leaving you stuck.
 By default, TDF disables this crash window, but it can be enabled for debugging and troubleshooting purposes.

 Possible values:
 * `1` (default): hide the crash window